Sugar ActIndirect tax ( out of sight=out of mind)

 General Thomas Gage became new governor of MA

-1,000´s of Redcoats in BostonGeneral Gage brings thousand of British soldiers to Boston with more on the way.
+1,000’s of Redcoats in BostonGeneral Gage brings thousands of British soldiers to Boston with more on the way.

-Capture of Fort TiconderogaBenedict Arnold & Ethan Allen capture the fort
+Capture of Fort TiconderogaBenedict Arnold and Ethan Allen capture the fort.

 BRITISH Victory (Americans ran out of ammunition) British learn defeating Americans would NOT be easy.

-British Surrender BostonWashington believes his army is ready & weapons arrive
+British Surrender BostonWashington believes his army is ready and weapons arrive.

-The Second Continental Congress meet againDebate on declaring independence
+Second Continental congress meets againDebate on declaring independence.